Use this page to navigate the guidance on the virus for people in Scotland.

 - Support for businesses paying tax

-Through the Coronavirus Job Retention Scheme Businesses will receive government grants worth up to 80% of wages to keep workers in jobs, up to £2,500 per worker each month.
+Through the Coronavirus Job Retention Scheme businesses receive government grants worth up to 80% of wages to keep workers in jobs, up to £2,500 per worker each month.
+31 July is the last day businesses can submit claims for periods ending on or before 30 June.

 From 1 July 2020, businesses will be given the flexibility to bring furloughed employees back to work part time.